pinot-contrib/pinot-docs/basics/indexing/text-search-support.md

 # Text search support

+{% hint style="note" %}
+This text index method is recommended over the experimental [native text index](native-text-index.md).

+Click to skip the background info and go straight to the procedure [to enable this text index](#enable-a-text-index).
+{% endhint %}

 ## Why do we need text search?

 Pinot supports super-fast query processing through its indexes on non-BLOB like columns.
 Queries with exact match filters are run efficiently through a combination of dictionary encoding, inverted index, and sorted index.